Yohann0617/oci-helper/README_EN.md

 This command can also be used to update the image and restart the container without deleting the existing configuration.

+### Update log

+> November 30, 2024 - A new table was added to the database.
+TG and DingTalk message notifications were changed to be configured on the web page.
+If you encounter a configuration exception, please delete the `application.yml` file, then re-execute the one-click command, modify the custom account password, and restart the container.

 ## Manual deployment

 ### 1. Create a new directory